EBNull/ruinvault/readme.md

 - You can now exit the sailing map without setting a destination.
 - The time before a reset prompt coming up when missing a return has decreased.
 - The minimum speed on rivers has been increased, but this is not well tested.
-- Untested: ruins appear more frequently
+- Ruins appear a bit more frequently.

 #### Multiple Save Files